AlfGalf/jekyllWebsite/index.md

 Most of my Computer science projects done in my free time can be found [here](https://github.com/AlfGalf?tab=repositories).

-I'm an Academic representative for 3nd year MComp Computer Science and Maths Students.
-For anything regarding Academic reps contact me [here](mailto:ar2227@bath.ac.uk).
+I'm an Academic representative for 4th year MComp Computer Science and Maths Students at the University of Bath and a tutor for the Data Structures and Algorithms module.
+For anything regarding these contact me [here](mailto:ar2227@bath.ac.uk).

 Projects: